 The Main Event

-Chili, chowder, jambalaya or gumbo; baked and seasoned chicken wings; sliders, sausages and hot dogs, hoagies and subs; meatballs, frito pie, kabobs or satays; bbq (pulled pork or chicken); pizza, lasagna or casserole dishes; potato wedges.
+Chili, chowder, jambalaya or gumbo; baked and seasoned chicken wings; sliders, sausages and hot dogs, hoagies and subs; meatballs, frito pie, kebabs or satays; bbq (pulled pork or chicken); pizza, lasagna or casserole dishes; potato wedges.

 - Buffalo sauce needn’t be limited to wings.
 It’s delicious on baked tofu bites or even roasted potatoes; serve with blue cheese dressing and celery.